 Berkley, Mass.
 Congregational Church

-The First Church of Christ was first gathered in 1737 in the newly incorporated town of Berkley, Massachusetts.
-The town of Berkley was incorporated in 1735 from an area of land that had belonged to the neighboring towns of Dighton and Taunton.
+The Congregational Church in Berkley, Mass. was first gathered in 1737, shortly after the town itself was incorporated in 1735 from an area of land that had belonged to the neighboring towns of Dighton and Taunton.
 In 1737, the town agreed to settle Samuel Tobey, a young graduate of Cambridge.
 His was a successful pastorate and he continued to serve the Congregational Church in Berkley until his death in 1781.
 In 1788, Thomas Andros was settled in Berkley.
 Rev. Andros was largely a self-taught minister from Connecticut who had also fought in the American Revolutionary War and spent time as a prisoner of war in 1781.
 Under Rev. Andros, the name of the church changed to the Free Christian Church in 1814.

 After the formation on the United Church of Christ in 1957, the Congregational Church in Berkley reorganized as the Berkley Congregational Church, UCC which continues to serve the local community to the present time.

 The digital collections below include the earliest volume of church records, dating from 1737 to 1778, as well as a volume of 18th-century sermons by various ministers of the church, and two disciplinary case documents dating to 1799 and 1814 respectively.
 For additional information please see the finding aid.